How It Works

 1. Tribal Involvement

-Tribal leaders work with Sovereign Energy and its consulting partner ALT PV to ensure appropriate tribal members have the opportunity to have solar installed at no cost to the tribal member.
+Tribal leaders work with consulting partner ALT PV to ensure tribal members have the opportunity to have solar installed at no cost to the tribal member.

 2. Site Consultation and Solar Design

-Sovereign Energy consultants meet with the tribal member at their home to confirm their desire for solar and assess the degree to which their home qualifies structurally and in other ways for the installation of solar panels.
-From there, Sovereign Energy custom-designs a solar energy system for the tribal member’s home.
+Energy consultants meet with the tribal member at their home to confirm their desire for solar and to assess whether their home qualifies structurally and in other ways for the installation of solar panels.
+From there, a solar energy system is custom-designed for the tribal member’s home.

 3. Finalization & PPA

-The tribal resident provides permission to proceed with the installation and contractually commits to pay for electrical utility costs derived from the solar system to the solar asset owner – aka the sponsoring tribal owner of the energy system (instead of paying their previous local utility company).
+The tribal resident provides permission to proceed with the installation and contractually commits to pay the sponsoring Tribal owner for the electricity used from the system (instead of paying their previous local utility company).
 This agreement is known as a “Power Purchase Agreement” (or PPA) and is very common in the Energy industry.
 The cost for solar-generated electricity consumed by the tribal resident will typically be significantly lower than for electricity costs previously paid to their prior utility company.

 4. Solar Energy System Installation

-Sovereign Energy oversees the installation of the solar energy panels and system at the home of the tribal resident.
+As a consulting partner, ALT PV oversees the installation of the solar energy system at the home of the tribal resident.
 Once designed, approved and scheduled, actual installation construction can usually be completed within 1 day.

 5. Electrical Generation and Usage

-Once installed, energy generated by the newly installed Solar Energy System and used by the tribal resident will be measured and billed by the Tribal owner or its contracted servicer, instead of the local utility company.
-Electrical costs paid by the tribal resident will be used by the Tribal owners of the energy asset, with profits often being returned in some form to the benefit of the Tribal community.
+Once installed, energy generated by the solar energy system and used by the tribal resident will be measured and billed by the system owner (the Tribe), and electric bills will be paid to the Tribe instead of the local utility company.
+Electrical costs paid by the tribal resident help pay for the original cost of installation, with profits often being returned in some form to the benefit of the Tribal community.

 6. Ongoing Maintenance

-Ongoing monitoring, service, repairs and maintenance will be handled on behalf of the tribe by Sovereign Energy or by another dedicated service company contracted by Sovereign Energy.
-In many cases the individuals providing this work will be trained local tribal members.
+Ongoing monitoring, service, repairs and maintenance will be handled on by or on behalf of the Tribe by badged and trained Tribal employees or by a dedicated service company contracted by the Tribe.